Remco Evenepoel: 2020 - career threatening crash

-2021
+2021 - first Grand Tour

 Evenepoel returned to competition in the 2021 Giro d'Italia, finishing 7th in the prologue time trial, after which he said: "I was standing on the start ramp with some tears in my eyes.
 It was a hard way to come back and start the Giro like this.
-But immediately a top-10 spot, I didn’t expect it – I’m really happy."
+But immediately a top-10 spot, I didn't expect it – I'm really happy."
 After spending the first 15 stages in the top-10 of the general classification, he crashed during stage 17 and was unable to continue the race.

 He competed in the rescheduled 2020 Summer Olympics in Tokyo in both the road race and time trial earning a top 10 place in the latter.
 During the 2021 World Championships in Flanders he claimed his second elite level world championship medal, taking the bronze in the time trial.
 Evenepoel was the centre of a furore in the World road race.
 Ahead of the race, it was felt that Wout van Aert was the protected leader for a Belgian team that was very hopeful of a home win, and Eddy Merckx stated to Het Nieuwsblad that "If there is only one leader, you really shouldn't take Evenepoel [...]
 He rides mainly for himself; we saw that at the Olympics".
 Evenepoel responded "He always has to say something and that's a shame [...]
 Maybe it stings that I didn't ride for his son's team.
 I have a lot of respect for Eddy and apparently that is not mutual."
 On the race ahead "I'm here to work for Belgium, for Wout, because I know that it's the chance of his life to be world champion.
 He's in the form of his life, and it would be stupid of me to ride for myself.
 On this parcours, no one is stronger than Wout.
 I said already a lot of times that I will do everything [for] Wout."